Rapptz/discord.py/docs/api.rst

 Data Classes
 --------------

-Some classes are just there to be data containers, this lists them.
+Some classes are just there to be data containers - they are listed here.

 .. note::